 This is a bicycle meant for people who are looking for a good presentation and a competitive price.
 The 4130 Joshua Tree edition has a very large feel due to the shape of the frame and the heavier duty wheels.
 The wheels are particularly effective to serve as amortisation, which makes up for the rigidity of the frame.

-From a dynamic perspective, the aluminium large frame offers higher reliability even when it’s loaded with very heavy bags.
+From a dynamic perspective, the aluminium large frame offers higher reliability even when it’s loaded with very heavy bags and has heaps of mounting points too.
 The rear wheel also feels particularly stable, which guarantees a comfortable ride.

 Number of Gears: 11